 You can also do your weak-point workout (which should take you less than 10 minutes) earlier or later on the same day as your regular workout.

-Unlike traditional static stretching, dynamic stretching is fairly quick — you remain in the lengthened position for only a second or two, and perform 5-10 reps.
+Unlike traditional static stretching, dynamic stretching is fairly quick — you remain in the lengthened position for only a second or two and perform 5 to 10 reps.

 Everyone has favorite movements and muscle groups.
 They’ve probably been strong since you started exercising.
 You love these moves so much you can’t stop doing them, harder and heavier each time.

 That’s a recipe for muscle imbalance at best, injury at worst.

 Take the guy who loves bench pressing and push-ups.
 He might do 10 sets of presses, then switch to three or four sets of rows or pull-ups as an afterthought.

 His chest and shoulders, which pull the shoulders forward, become strong and developed, while his back muscles, which perform the opposite function, remain comparatively weak.

 Soon, his shoulders slump forward, his scapulae pull away from his spine, and the joints start to grind like the gears on a Pinto.

 It’s great to be strong on certain moves — now stop worrying about them and free up some time to address your weaknesses.